cbgaindia/budget-basics/states-budget.rst

 .. image:: images/kerela_chart4.png

-*Source: Kerala Budget, 2016-17, Others include taxes on goods and passengers, taxes and duties on electricity & Other Taxes and Duties.*
+*Source: Kerala Budget, 2016-17,
+Note: Others include taxes on goods and passengers, taxes and duties on electricity & Other Taxes and Duties.*

 **Sales Tax:** It is generally charged at the point of purchase or exchange of certain taxable goods, charged as a percentage of the total value of the product.
 In India, Sales Tax used to be levied under the authority of both the Central Legislation (Central Sales Tax) and State Governments’ Legislations (Sales Tax) before the introduction of VAT.